When to fly

 Seville insider information

-- Alcazar, the beautiful Moorish palace.
-In the 14th century, Alfonso X and Pedro I, the Christian kings, employed Moorish craftsmen to build the palace.
+- In the 14th century, Alfonso X and Pedro I, the Christian kings, employed Moorish craftsmen to build the Alcazar palace.
 Highlights are the Puerta del Leon, Patio de las Doncellas, Hall of Kings and the gardens.
 Just outside the walled defences is the Torre de Oro, a 13th-century tower, which houses the maritime museum.

 - The Museo de Bellas Artes is housed in a former mercy convent and boasts a great collection of Sevillian art from the Gothic period to the 20th century from artists such as El Greco, Pacheco, Velázquez and Alonso Cano.